 About Rachel

-Rachel DiBella is a gender equity leader, national speaker, and trauma-informed clinical social worker dedicated to helping people and professional organizations thrive in their pursuit of equity, growth, and social justice.
-With a practice committed to anti-oppression principles and authentic collaboration, Rachel has sought for more than a decade to ensure that all those who engage in services will feel supported, informed and empowered.
+Rachel DiBella is a licensed therapist, organizational psychologist, leader, and facilitator dedicated to helping people and professional organizations thrive in their pursuit of growth, belonging, and transformation.
+With a practice committed to authentic collaboration, Rachel has sought for nearly two decades to ensure that all those who engage in services feel supported, informed and empowered.

-Rachel leads organizational initiatives in advancing gender equity and inclusion, in addition to faculty roles in social work, victimology & justice studies at institutions across Greater Boston.
-Rachel has extensive experience conducting in group facilitation, program implementation and evaluation, strategic planning, organizational assessment, and leadership development consultation and training.
+Rachel has extensive experience conducting group facilitation, program implementation and evaluation, strategic planning, organizational assessment, and leadership development consultation and training.

 With an MSW and LICSW in Boston, Rachel is licensed to practice psychotherapy in Massachusetts.